KellenWatt/python-lessons/13-Project-3/instructions.md

 by a dot (.), and the name of the file you want to import.
 Repeat the folder + . for each level of folder you need.
 For example, to access `bar.py` in folder `foo`, you'll write `import foo.bar`.

 To access things from that file you import, you access it the usual way.
-However, if you are accessing file in a directory, you will need to write the full name, including the folder.
+However, if you are accessing a file in a directory, you will need to write the full name, including the folder.
 So if `bar.py` has a function called `baz`, you would need to write `foo.bar.baz()` even after you import it.